R O S E T T A S T O N E R E P L I C A S for sale

 B A C K G R O U N D T E C H N O L O G Y B A C K G R O U N D

-The arduous process of developing these replicas has been time-consuming and expensive -- taking well over four years.
+The arduous process of developing these replicas has been time-consuming and expensive -- taking well over five years.
 Under the umbrella of The Freeman Institute® Foundation, Joel Freeman (Rosetta Classic, LLC) has developed a life-size, 3-D mold of the Rosetta Stone (45" tall x 30" x 11" thick).

 Early 1900s "magic lantern"